thisandagain/generator/README.md

 - `arduino` [Arduino](http://www.arduino.cc/) project

 ### How Templates Work
 Templates are simply directories with any combination of files and sub-directories found within them.
 To create a new template simply create a new directory within your `~/.generator` path or copy one of the default templates and modify it.
-Upon use, Generator will walk the template looking for any instances of `__yourVariableName__` and prompt for a value.
+Upon use, Generator will walk the template looking for any instances of `__lowercasevariable__` and prompt for a value.
 For example, a template including this:

 ```javascript
 /**